TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 6/2 Corinthians 6.12.md

 ---

-Ye are not straitened in us, but ye are straitened in your own affections.
+You are not restricted by us, but you are restricted by your own affections.